Skip to contents

 )

-Note that the import part might take a few minutes, depending (mostly) on the number of metacells.
-If you see that it takes too long - set calc_gg_cor to FALSE in order to skip calculating correlation between all genes.
-This would save significant amount of import time but would make this feature unavailable in the app.
+Note: Import may take a few minutes depending on the number of metacells.
+If it’s too slow, set calc_gg_cor = FALSE to skip calculating gene correlations.
+This saves significant import time but makes this feature unavailable in the app.

-MCView supports also importing datasets from the old R metacell package, see import_dataset_metacell1 for details.
+MCView also supports importing datasets from the old R metacell package with import_dataset_metacell1.

 Run the app